 white modeling chocolate

 #12 round pastry tip

-optional: clay extruder or a very clean garlic press
+optional: a clay extruder or a very clean stainless steel garlic press

-Dust your work surface lightly with powdered sugar.
-Roll out some white, pink and black modeling chocolate to about 1/16" thickness.
+Roll out some white, pink, and black modeling chocolate to about 1/16" thickness.

 Cut two white eyes, one pink nose, two large white ears, and two pink parts of the ear for each bunny.
 The ears need to be long enough so you can attach them with frosting to the back of the Twinkies.

 For the black pupils, press the small end of the pastry tip into the black modeling chocolate.
 Turn the tip over and tap it on the table.
 The small black modeling chocolate circle will fall out of the larger end of the pastry tip.

 Use frosting or just a dab of water to attach the pupils to the white eyes.